dell/csm-docs/content/docs/csidriver/features/powerstore.md

 >Make sure that the attributes specified are supported by the version of PowerStore array used.

 >Configurable Volume Attributes feature is supported with Helm.

+>Prefix `csi.dell.com/` has been added to the attributes from CSI PowerStore driver version 2.8.0

 ## Storage Capacity Tracking
 CSI PowerStore driver version 2.5.0 and above supports Storage Capacity Tracking.